Michigan teen shooter eligible for life in prison, no parole, for killing 4 students, judge rules

 The shooter pleaded guilty to murder, terrorism and other crimes.
 The teen and his parents met with school staff on the day of the shooting after a teacher noticed violent drawings.
 But no one checked his backpack for a gun and he was allowed to stay.

 The shooter's lawyers had argued that he was in a devastating spiral by fall 2021 after being deeply neglected by his parents, who bought a gun and took him to a shooting range to try it.
-A psychologist, Colin King, described him as a “feral child.”
+A psychologist, Colin King, described him as a “feral child,” though the judge disagreed.

-Defense attorney Paulette Michel Loftin said Crumbley deserved an opportunity for parole some day after his “sick brain" is fixed through counseling and rehabilitation.
+Defense attorney Paulette Michel Loftin said Crumbley deserves an opportunity for parole some day after his “sick brain" is fixed through counseling and rehabilitation.

-Dr. Lisa Anacker, a psychiatrist who evaluated the shooter at a state psychiatric hospital, said he was not mentally ill at the time of the shooting, at least under strict standards in Michigan law.
+Rowe, however, is not convinced so far, saying the possibility for rehabilitation “is slim.”

+The shooter "continues to be obsessed with violence and could not stop his obsession even while incarcerated at the jail,” the judge said, noting he accessed violent content on an electronic device even while in custody, violating jail rules.

 There is no dispute that the shooter kept a journal and wrote about his desire to watch students suffer and the likelihood that he would spend his life in prison.
 He made a video with his phone on the eve of shooting, declaring what he would do the next day.